klaute/homebridge-http-windspeed/README.md

-# homebridge-http-lux2
+# homebridge-http-windspeed

 This is a copy of http://github.com/epadillac/homebridge-http-lux.git Huge parts are also copied from homebridge-ws project on github.

-Supports http ambient light sensor devices on the Homebridge platform.
+Supports http windspeed sensor devices on the Homebridge platform.
 Additional hardware required.
 This is a modified version of the https://github.com/metbosch/homebridge-http-temperature plugin.
-This version only supports the light sensor.
-MAX lightlevel is set to 800.
+This version only supports the windspeed sensor.
+MAX speed is set to 10000 units.

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-http-lux2
+2. Install this plugin using: npm install -g homebridge-http-windspeed
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration